guldmand/github_event/README.md

 Basic github and github projects beta usage <br>
 Event held in french so i did not understand it all <br>
 Thanks for hosting the event blacky_yg <br>
-Feel free to review and approve the pull request :)! <br>

 ## 16.04.20022